Dear former ITT Tech student,

-Prior to the closure of ITT Tech, ABTU had a long standing articulation agreement which allows students to transfer ITT Tech courses without costing students valuable credits and time lost.
+Prior to the unfortunate and untimely closure of ITT Tech, ABTU had a long standing “articulation agreement” which allows students to transfer their courses without costing them valuable credits and time lost.

 Lute Atieh, University Vice President

 Back to Top

 How to Apply for Loan Discharge or Loan Forgiveness

 Some students are asking us if this means their loans will be forgiven, or cancelled.
 The term that the U.S. Department of Education uses is “discharged,” which means you will have no student loan debt at all from the school that closed, such as ITT.
 This will not, however, have any impact on other federal loans that you might have borrowed at other schools.
 The U.S. Department of Education has also provided some information about this here.

 The most important thing you need to know is that nothing will happen automatically.
 You must apply to have your federal loans discharged through the U.S. Department of Education .
 It should not be a difficult process–they know who was attending school at ITT and who borrowed loans while they were at ITT.
 What they do not know is what your future plans are.
 If you transfer to a “similar program” at another school, your loans are not eligible for discharge.

 We wish we could give you advice about this (what a “similar program” is), but we cannot, since the rules, and the application of the rules, are made by the U.S. Department of Education.
 We encourage you to contact the U.S. Department of Education at the link provided above to discuss this with them.